top of page

 Here is what you may see at home that is directly related to how your young child is learning to read at school:

-• Singing songs with letter sounds, rhyming words, etc.
+• Singing songs with letter sounds and rhyming words

 • Looking at writing in your home and trying to decode or sound out words